maxmilton/docker-chromium/README.md

 ## Enabling persistence

+> TL;DR — Uncomment code, see: `launch.sh`.

 When run as is, the docker container is ephemeral so each time you launch an instance it's a completely fresh browser (useful for testing or as an incognito mode alternative).
-Browser data persistence is not enabled by default and requires extra steps.
+Browser data persistence is not enabled by default.

-These steps will make the container data persist.
-Edit the `launch.sh` file `docker run` lines as follows:
+To make the container data persist edit the `launch.sh` file by commenting out the existing `docker run` and uncommenting the persistent docker run code.
+You can now sign in to create a profile etc.

+The differences are:

-1. To prevent removing container after exiting, delete the line:
+1. Prevent removing container after exiting, so we don't need:

 ```bash
   --rm \
 ```

-2. Mount host volumes to store the data; add:
+2. Mount host volumes to store the data:

 _NOTE: The `:z` sets the correct SELinux role and allows read/write access._